Pioneer Theatre Company: Simmons Pioneer Memorial Theatre

 Pioneer Theatre Company performs at the Roy W. and Elizabeth E. Simmons Pioneer Memorial Theatre, located on the west side of the University of Utah campus in Salt Lake City, Utah.
+Construction of the theatre building started with a groundbreaking on July 1, 1960, and its architecture was designed to be reminiscent of the historic Salt Lake Theatre once located in the city's downtown.
+The completed building was opened and dedicated on October 10, 1962, with a production of Hamlet.

-Roy W. Simmons, for whom the theatre is named, attended the University of Utah from 1934 to 1937 and was the CEO of Zions Bancorp from 1964 to 1990.
+The Pioneer Memorial Theatre name was prepended in the 1990s in honor of Roy W. and Elizabeth "Tibby" Simmons, who provided a large donation allowing for expansion of the structure.
+Roy W. Simmons attended the University of Utah from 1934 to 1937 and was the CEO of Zions Bancorp from 1964 to 1990.

 The Lees Main Stage of the theatre is a 932-seat proscenium theatre.
 The Loge Art Gallery, located on the second floor of the building, is open to the public.
 Art is selected from local painters, photographers, and sculptors to go with each play of the season.

 Productions

 The PTC was the first regional theatre company to earn the rights to produce Les Misérables.
 Though most PTC productions have a run of 19 performances, Les Mis was extended multiple times for a total of 82 sold out performances in 2007, a record for the company.

 The company has been responsible for world premieres of revised versions of Paint Your Wagon and The Producers.
 State premieres include the plays An American Daughter, Arcadia, Doubt, Fences, Proof, and The Vertical Hour.
-The company has produced major musicals including Chicago, Into the Woods, Cabaret, and Ragtime, and classics and adaptations including Othello, Pride and Prejudice, The Three Musketeers, A Tale of Two Cities, and The Grapes of Wrath.
+The company has produced major musicals including Chicago, Into the Woods, Cabaret, Natasha, Pierre & The Great Comet of 1812, and Ragtime, and classics and adaptations including Othello, Pride and Prejudice, The Three Musketeers, A Tale of Two Cities, and The Grapes of Wrath.
 The company's first play in 1962 was Hamlet.

+From October 28-November 12, 2022 Pioneer Theatre Company presented the world premiere of Shucked.
+This marked the first time ever that a Utah-based theatre company had produced an out-of-town tryout for a Broadway musical.